-Question: The former “Gesima” Sundays were a countdown to the beginning of Lent and Easter.
+Question: The former “Gesima” Sundays were a countdown to Easter.
 What is the origin of this pre-Lenten observance, and why did these Sundays disappear in the newer (1970s) liturgical books?

 Answer: For those who don’t know, Roman Catholics, Lutherans, and Episcopalians/Anglicans before c.
 1970 observed a three-week pre-Lent season with Sundays named Septuagesima, Sexagesima, and Quinquagesima—seventy days, sixty days, fifty days.
 These Sundays were a countdown to Easter.
 Lent itself in the Roman tradition was called simply Quadragesima—the Forty Days.
 The Sundays weren’t actually 70 days, 60 days, 50 days; these were rounded figures.

 There are different theories about the origin of this three-week season which seemingly extended Lent back by three weeks.
 Both point to the sixth century.
 One theory is the influence of the Byzantine Church, which observes an eight week Lent because in the Eastern tradition Saturdays (the Sabbath) as well as Sundays (the Lord’s Day) do not count as fast days (although during Lent they are still partial fast days).
 Another theory is that with Lombard invasions that devastated Italy popes called for an extended time of fasting and penitence that eventually became a regular observance and was exported into Western Europe along with Roman liturgical books in the seventh and eighth centuries.

 Amalar had an opportunity to undertake an embassy to Constantinople on behalf of the Holy Roman Emperor Charlemagne.
 In Byzantine practice the faithful eased into the Lenten fast by giving up one food item after another in one’s diet.
 In the Western Church these three weeks were a time of voluntary fasting rather than obligatory fasting.
 As in the East, the Western faithful might ease into fasting by beginning to abstain from meat on Sexagesima and butter, milk, cheese, and eggs on Quinquagesima.